Moore County substation attack: Background

 While it is unclear whether such threats are directly associated with this attack, government officials have previously expressed concern over the possibility of violent extremists attacking the electrical grid.
-Prior to the Moore County attack, other attacks on the electrical grid had occurred in Metcalf, California in 2013, in Arkansas in 2013, in Utah in 2016, and in Washington and Oregon (dates undisclosed).
+Prior to the Moore County attack, other attacks on the electrical grid had occurred in Coyote, California in 2013 (Metcalf Energy Center), in Arkansas in 2013, in Utah in 2016, and in Washington and Oregon (dates undisclosed).

 Attack

 According to Moore County Sheriff Ronnie Fields, a Duke Energy power substation was severely damaged by gunfire in Carthage at around 7 p.m.
 Gunfire was later directed at a second substation in West End, ultimately resulting in a loss of electrical power to the majority of the county.
 A journalist from a local newspaper reported that one of the substations' gates had been damaged and was lying in an access road, with the pole holding the gate having been snapped off at the ground.

-Outages began starting just after 7 p.m. on December 4 in Moore County and spread to central and southern parts of the county, with roughly 36,000 customers reported to be without power.
+Outages began starting just after 7 p.m. on December 3 in Moore County and spread to central and southern parts of the county, with roughly 36,000 customers reported to be without power.
 Duke Energy officials indicated that significant, serious damage had occurred to equipment located at the substations and that repairs could take several days.

 Investigation

-In addition to the Moore County Sheriff's Department, the North Carolina State Bureau of Investigation, the Federal Bureau of Investigation, and police departments from all eleven municipalities in Moore County are participating in the investigation.
+In addition to the Moore County Sheriff's Department, the North Carolina State Bureau of Investigation, the FBI, and police departments from all eleven municipalities in Moore County are participating in the investigation.
 The Office of Cybersecurity, Energy Security, and Emergency Response (CESER) of the Department of Energy is also reported to be assisting.

 Investigators revealed that they had recovered about two dozen shell-casings, described as being from a "high powered rifle", from the attack sites.
 These casings were expected to be used to query the National Integrated Ballistic Information Network for possible matches with casings fired from the same weapon at other crime scenes.
 The casings, some of the only physical evidence available, were also being looked at as a starting point which could lead to other evidence such as tire tracks or shoe prints.

 On December 7, 2022, Governor Roy Cooper announced that a reward of up to $75,000 was being offered for information leading to an arrest and conviction in the case.
 The money consists of three separate $25,000 rewards, offered by the State of North Carolina, Duke Energy, and Moore County.